-The COVID-19 pandemic and limitations on in-person gatherings resulted in the Illinois General Assembly amending the Open Meetings Act, effective June 12, 2020.
+TThe COVID-19 pandemic and limitations on in-person gatherings resulted in the Illinois General Assembly amending the Open Meetings Act, effective June 12, 2020.
 Notwithstanding the limits on remote attendance described above, the new section 7(e) of OMA allows a public body to hold an open or closed meeting by audio or video conference without the physical presence of a quorum of the members during a public health emergency, as long as several enumerated conditions are met.
 Meetings must still be open to the public to attend and comment, either remotely or in person, depending on the circumstances.
-Section 7(e) can be found here.